codio/site/source/docs/boxes/ssh-access.html.md

 ##Upload your Public Key
 You need to upload the public key you just found in the above steps.
 Once you have it copied to the clipboard, choose the 'Project->Upload public key to the Box' menu item and paste in the key.
 Press the 'Upload' button.

+If you want to view/check the Public key(s) you have uploaded into your project, open the terminal and run `cat ~/.ssh/authorized_keys`.

 ##Connect from your local Terminal
 You can find your SSH URL in one of two ways